-Pennzoil's technical data for its 0W-20 full-synthetic oil claims a 1.2% improvement in fuel economy over 10W-30.
-Not everyone should go out and ask for 0W-20 oil at their next oil change to improve fuel economy.
+Pennzoil's technical data for its 0W-20 full-synthetic oil claims a 1.2 percent improvement in fuel economy over 10W-30.
+Not everyone should go out and ask for 0W-20 oil at their next oil change to improve fuel economy, however.
 An engine's recommended oil is still the best bet for maintaining a warranty.

 "The limited warranty [Honda] is not automatically voided by using another oil viscosity, but if there is a problem with the engine that is linked to use of the wrong oil type, the cost of that repair may not be covered by the limited warranty," said Martin.

-Dealerships aren't the only ones with 0W-20 oil, so do-it-yourselfers horrified by $40 and $70 oil changes can find 0W-20 on the shelf at auto parts stores.
+Dealerships aren't the only ones with 0W-20 oil, so do-it-yourselfers horrified by having to pay $40 and $70 oil changes can buy their own 0W-20 engine oil at auto parts stores.
 Pennzoil and Quaker State Technology Manager Jeff Hsu said their low-viscosity 0W-20 engine oils — available only in full synthetic or blended synthetic — are currently available for consumers to purchase in major automotive parts and supply stores in quart and gallon quantities.